Help Yourself Help Others with a Master’s in Curriculum and Instruction

 While this article has mostly focused on what to expect before and during your master’s degree program for curriculum and instruction, it’s important to know what to expect after your complete your program.

 The job outlook for instructional coordinators is promising.
-In fact, the BLS expects job growth in this field to reach 11 percent over the coming decade, four percent higher than the average growth rate.
+In fact, the BLS expects job growth in this field to reach 2.5% through 2032, 2% higher than the average growth rate.
 This could mean more job opportunities for those who complete their master’s degree in curriculum and instruction during that time.